 Here are my storage tips for this classic dip.

-This roasted garlic pumpkin hummus can keep in an airtight container in the fridge for 3-4 days.
+This roasted garlic pumpkin hummus can be kept in an airtight container in the fridge for 3-4 days.

 Pro Tip: Food has been shown to stay fresh longer when it is stored in an air-tight glass container (as opposed to plastic).